An adult and a child are in a science centre. The adult is sat down pointing at a screen and the child is stood next to them watching.

 May Half Term Curious Connections

-It's time to tinker, from giant ball runs to creating mosaics with light, May half term is all about making connections.
+It's time to tinker!
+From giant ball runs to creating mosaics with light, May half term is all about making connections

-When: -
+When: 23 – 31 May 2026

 Where: Across the venue